This morning I woke to find my children embroiled in the

 Jesus was saying… “Love God, Love People”.
-Not a Thee, Thou or Shalt in it!
+Not a Thee, Thou, or Shalt in it!
 Truly words to live by.

 Those four words are the essence of being a Christian.
 If all of us could only follow those two simple guidelines of love.
 Like the song says, “What a Wonderful Worldit would be”.

-Growing up in the 60’s and 70’s was all about love.
+Growing up in the sixties was all about love.
 While some took it to the extreme with “Free Love”.
 Most believed it was all about loving one another in the biblical sense.
 Our culture was permeated with Love.
 It was in our music with songs like “All You Need is Love”.
 It was throughout our politics as well.
-Love was the original basis of the Peace crusade.
-Sadly, greed and vitriol eventually engulfed the movement.
-Love was also the core of the Civil Rights protests.
-Led by Reverend Martin Luther King in Love and Peace with statements like “I love you.
-I would rather die than hate you.”
+Love one another was the basis of the Peace crusade and “flower children”.
+Sadly, greed and vitriol eventually engulfed the movement, replacing love with hate.
+Love was also the core of the Civil Rights movement.
+Led by Reverend Martin Luther King, he always led with Love and Peace including statements like…

 Here’s a video that we put together called “Love Is The Answer” featuring a wonderful version of the old Todd Rundgren song performed by Rumer.
 Enjoy!